uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Courses

 The full schedule of courses and their descriptions are outlined on the [department website](http://www.astro.utoronto.ca/academics/graduate-studies/current/courses/).
 Courses are divided into 4 categories.
 The 'research' courses are [AST1501Y and AST1500Y](#ast1501y-and-ast1500y), described above.
-In addition to these, you have the option to take 'preparatory' courses (1000-level), in introductory topics, and 'elective' courses (2000-level) in
+In addition to these, you have the option to take 'preparatory' courses (1000-level), in introductory topics, and 'elective' courses (2000-level) with a more tighter focus on one aspect of astronomy.
+Advanced topics are taught in 'specialized' courses (3000-level).
+In undergrad, the leading number of a course code roughly corresponds to the year in which it's appropriate to take that course

-### Mini Courses
+#### Mini Courses

 ### General Qualifier